 Wyatt had become the first Indigenous person to hold this position and the first Indigenous Cabinet minister in Australian history.
 He also became inaugural CEO of the National Indigenous Australians Agency, launched in July 2019.

 In 2021 Ken Wyatt was one of 5 Indigenous federal parliamentarians.
 The others were Linda Burney, Pat Dodson, Jacqui Lambie and Malarndirri McCarthy.
-He remains committed to holding a referendum to recognise Indigenous Australians in the Constitution.
+He was committed to holding a referendum to recognise Indigenous Australians in the Constitution.

-He has also called for a new community-based approach to closing the gap of Aboriginal disadvantage in health, education and employment.
+He also called for a new community-based approach to closing the gap of Aboriginal disadvantage in health, education and employment.
 In his response to the Australian Government’s Closing the Gap Report 2020, Wyatt said:

 We will continue to work every day to get more children to school; to support pathways into long-term employment; to address and reduce suicides … right across this nation; and to empower and give a voice to those who need it most.